ozgurgunes/chassis-css/site/content/docs/0.1/components/notifications.md

 {{< /example >}}

 {{< callout warning >}}
 When an notification is dismissed, the element is completely removed from the page structure.
 If a keyboard user dismisses the notification using the close button, their focus will suddenly be lost and, depending on the browser, reset to the start of the page/document.
-For this reason, we recommend including additional JavaScript that listens for the `closed.vl.notification` event and programmatically sets `focus()` to the most appropriate location in the page.
+For this reason, we recommend including additional JavaScript that listens for the `closed.cx.notification` event and programmatically sets `focus()` to the most appropriate location in the page.
 If you're planning to move focus to a non-interactive element that normally does not receive focus, make sure to add `tabindex="-1"` to the element.
 {{< /callout >}}

 ## CSS